 One Week in August;

-The week that I started by reading page 125 of Max Lucado’s Next Door Savior as my daily devotional.
-It posed the question of where God is in the midst of the storms and depressingly left me with an inspiration from the story shared at a certain Silecchia’s funeral; she was recently married and had an eighteen-month old baby.
+The week that started with me reading page 125 of Max Lucado’s Next Door Savior.
+It posed the question of where God is in the midst of the storms, and left me with the story of a certain Silecchia’s funeral; she was recently married and had an eighteen-month old baby.

 The week that I stumbled on ‘the woman issue’, an old edition of Farafina Magazine and out of the many beautifully written pieces by some of the finest writers around here, “For the love of Anthony” jumped out at me.
 It’s the memoir of a grieving woman who lost a promising son in the 2005 London bombings.